Cymru / Wales

 As Wales’ largest network of local community sports groups tackling inequality for young people facing disadvantage, Sported empowers the local heroes running community sport groups to help their group survive so young people in their communities can thrive.

-If you’re interested in making a positive difference for young people by partnering with Sported, please contact Richard Thomas, Wales National Manager on 07775602164 or email r.thomas@sported.org.uk
+If you’re interested in help from Sported or partnering with us, contact Richard Thomas, Wales National Manager, on 07775602164 or email r.thomas@sported.org.uk

 In partnership with CVC Capital we are distributing grant funding into Wales most deprived communities.

 With the support of WCVA, Sported is building the capacity and capability of our network to access funding opportunities.
-Over £600k has been directed into our network in the last year as a result.
+Over £600k has been directed into our network as a result while we are driving solutions to address the decline in volunteering across the community sector.

 Working in partnership with Disability Sport Wales, Sported is supporting our groups to be more confident and capable of supporting young people with disabilities.